-Ok – I know a review of a hostel should alreast start off being as unbiased as possible, but screw it, I’m just going to jump straight to the conclusion: El Rio Hostel Colombia is probably one of the best hostel in the world.
+Ok – I know a review of a hostel should at least start off being as unbiased as possible, but screw it, I’m just going to jump straight to the conclusion: El Rio Hostel Colombia is probably one of the best hostels in the world.

-El Rio Hostel Colombia is amazing not just because of its stunning environment – an exotic forest giving way to a beautiful river so clean you could drink from it – but also because of the hostel community it manages to cultivate, its’s freshly prepared food and affordable, fun activities.
+El Rio Hostel near Santa Marta and Palomino is amazing not just because of its stunning environment – an exotic forest giving way to a beautiful river so clean you could drink from it – but also because of the hostel community it manages to cultivate, it’s freshly prepared food and affordable, fun activities.

 Don’t just take my word for it – The TripAdvisor reviewers all agree that this place is the real deal!
 From the well-stocked bar pumping out relaxing tunes to the stunning white sand beach and crystal clear water perfect for relaxation, it’s nothing short of paradise.

-It’s only a twenty minute walk through a banana plantation to gorgeous, crashing waves and inviting palm trees – or if you fancy yourself a bit of a romantic El Rio Hostel can also organize horse riding on the deserted beach at sunset.
+It’s only a twenty-minute walk through a banana plantation to gorgeous, crashing waves and inviting palm trees – or if you fancy yourself a bit of a romantic El Rio Hostel can also organize horse riding on the deserted beach at sunset.
 I wonder how long till they get their first proposal here!